 - By writing to: Parliamentary and Health Service Ombudsman, Millbank Tower, Millbank, London, SW1P 4QP

 - You can also visit their website at www.ombudsman.org.uk

-If you have experienced poor care, or you know that poor care is being provided somewhere, the Care Quality Commission (CQC) would like to know.
+Alternatively you can contact the Care Quality Commission.
+If you have experienced poor care, or you know that poor care is being provided somewhere, they would like to know.